A slow fermenting and easy bread recipe – ideal for beginners and lazy bakers.

 - Scored your bread.

-- Put the bread into the oven.
+- Put the bread on the middle shelf of your oven.
 (Be careful of the steam as you open the door)

-- Don’t fully close the oven for 5 minutes.
-Leave a tiny gap to allow the remaining steam to escape.
+- Don’t fully close the oven door for the rest of the bake.
+Leave it open a tiny crack to lat the remaining steam and moisture escape.

 - Remove and allow to cool on a wire rack.